ndcorc/amce-appdev-workshop/LabGuide100.md

 ### **STEP 15**: Set Environment Parameters in Postman

-The last step we need to take to enable developer access to the **IDCS** REST API is to acquire an OAuth access token, determine your unique **IDCS User ID** and the unique **IDCS Group IDs** of the two groups we just created, and save all of this information to our configuration file.
+The last step we need to take to enable developer access to the **IDCS REST API** is to acquire an OAuth access token, determine your unique **IDCS User ID** and the unique **IDCS Group IDs** of the two groups we just created, and, lastly, save all of this information to our `config.js` file.
 To simplify this, we will use a preconfigured Postman IDCS environment to make the requests needed to generate these values.

 - Follow step 2 of the instructions found [here](http://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/idcs/idcs_rest_postman_obe/rest_postman.html#SettheEnvironmentParametersinPostman)